SIPEF

 SIPEF contributes towards the achievement of United Nations (UN) Sustainable Development Goals (SDGs) through the production of sustainable agricultural commodities.
 View SIPEF’s contributions to UN SDGs at target level.

-Stakeholder Engagement
+Stakeholder engagement

-Regular dialogue and long-term partnerships are central to the success of SIPEF’s Balanced Growth Strategy, helping to ensure that the views of those affected by, and influencing, our operations are actively considered.
+Regular dialogue and long-term partnerships are central to the success of SIPEF’s Balanced Growth Strategy, helping to ensure that the views of those affected by — and influencing — our operations are actively considered.

 Stakeholder engagement is a core element of SIPEF’s sustainability strategy.
 Key stakeholder groups include:

-• Customers
+• customers

-• Shareholders and investors
+• shareholders and investors

-• Local communities and smallholders
+• local communities and smallholders

-• Environmental and social NGOs
+• environmental and social non-governmental organisations (NGOs)

-• Technical consultants, researchers, and peers
+• technical consultants, researchers, and peers

-• Governments and regulatory bodies
+• governments and regulatory bodies

 Engagement takes place through regular meetings, questionnaires, site visits, and participation in industry platforms.
 At an operational level, teams work closely with smallholders, local communities, and public authorities, while technical experts and NGOs contribute to assessments, training, and continuous improvement.